-From 2013 it is required by IPCC to include a number of new F-gases in the emission calculation.
-These new F-gases have therefore been screened to determine whether the substances are used as bulk or imported in products in Denmark.
+From 2013 it was required by IPCC to include several new F-gases in the emission calculation.
+These new F-gases was screened to determine whether the substances were used as bulk or imported in products in Denmark.

 3.1.1 NF3